hpcgroup/profiling-tools-eval-isc22/README.md

 # AMG

-## Build AMG with one of the profiling tools:
+## Build AMG with one of the profiling tools
 More details can be found under `AMG/Makefile.include` and `AMG/test/Makefile`.

 ```